shmohammadi86/ACTIONet_legacy/README.md

 ```

 # Tutorials
-ACTIONet is a comprehensive all-in-one framework that allows a host of different posibble analysis.
+ACTIONet is a comprehensive all-in-one framework that allows a host of different possible analyses.
 The following list is being updated as new functionalities are being added:

 ## Main Tutorials
 1. [Hands-on experience with PBMC 10X data](http://compbio.mit.edu/ACTIONet/tutorials/Tutorial1_HandsOn.html)